WebSpellChecker/wproofreader-docker/README.md

     volumes:
       - /home/user/certificate:/certificate
  ```
-4. If you have to use custom dictionaries, mount the folder they are located in in the docker container the same way:
+4. If you have to use custom dictionaries, mount the folder they are located in the docker container the same way:
   ```yaml
     volumes:
       - /home/user/dictionaries:/dictionaries